 My girls create a lot of art in this space.
 No two pieces of their art works are ever exactly the same but they do create many of rainbows!

-Since we moved our entire play space into our lounge room a few years ago we placed our art supplies into a cupboard to better contain the amount of resources behind a closed door but organisation of this space has been key part in its success.
+When we moved our entire play space into our lounge room a few years ago we placed our art supplies into a cupboard to better contain the amount of resources behind a closed door but organisation of this space has been key part in its success.

 Yes my children do spread the supplies across the whole living room and dining table when creating but when it's time to pack away every item has a place making it easy for them to pack away and keep the space tidy.